nimrod97/Flight-Inspection-Wpf-App/README.md

 ## Installation and Running
 * Open the FlightGear API or download it right [here](https://www.flightgear.org). </br>
-* On the setting add to the addional settings this commend: </br>
+* On the setting add to the addional settings this command: </br>
   --generic=socket,in,10,127.0.0.1,5400,tcp,playback_small </br>
   --fdm=null. </br>
 * Add the file [playback_small.xml](https://github.com/bartawil/milestone1/blob/master/playback_small.xml) to "C:\Program Files\FlightGear 2020.3.6\data\Protocol"
 * Download the project by git clone
-* Make sure you already have the Oxplot lib on your IDE.
+* Make sure you already have the Oxyplot lib on your IDE.
 * Compile with x86 Dll.
 * Run and Upload 2 CSV file: </br>
   * normal flight file
   * test flight file
 * Dll: </br>
-  In addition, if we want to use an anomaly detection algorithm we need to upload an anomaly detection DLL from the plagin folder. </br>
+  In addition, if we want to use an anomaly detection algorithm we need to upload an anomaly detection DLL from the plugin folder. </br>
   After loading the files, we can press the play button to run the flight. </br>
   To detect a particular feature, we can click on it from the list on the left side of the screen.
 When we click on the data, we can see the following graphs:
   * The upper left graph - shows the data of the feature that we selected.
   * The upper right graph - shows (if there is one) the data of the most correlative feature to the feature we selected.
   * The graph in the center of the screen - shows the linear regression line of the feature we selected and the feature that is most correlative to it.
 In addition to the line, we can see the points of the last 30 second on which the line was built.
   - The graph that shows the data we received from the anomaly detection algorithm - The graph shows the anomalies points and mark them.
 We can see on the slider the times that these points have occurred.